List of 24 Gemstones with Names, Colors, & Pictures

 It is genuinely spellbinding to see the magnificent changing colors in this beautiful gem; you might feel the mystical magic and lore associated with it.
 It is said to reinforce instinct, help in creativity, and inspire the creative imagination.

 Initially uncovered in Russia's Ural Mountains in the 1830s, it has since been discovered in Sri Lanka, East Africa, and Brazil.
-However, this gem is scarce and important.
+However, this gem is scarce.

 Amethyst